kyma-project/kyma/resources/core/charts/ui-api/README.md

 The Authentication Policy is configured with the default Kyma OpenID Connect provider, Dex.
 This means that you must use an ID token issued by Dex to access GraphQL.
 The Authentication Policy is defined in [this](./templates/authentication.yaml) file.

+### Custom Envoy filter

+The Envoy filter extracts security-related attributes from GraphQL queries.
+These attributes are added to the request as additional headers and are sent to the target service.
+These are the additional request headers:

+- **kyma-graphql-parsed** - this header is set if the filter parsed the query.

+- **kyma-graphql-resources** - this header contains the names of the queried resources.
+The names are comma-separated and sorted in alphabetical order.
+The list is enclosed with curly braces.

+The Envoy filter is registered with the use of EnvoyFilter CR.
+The source code of the Envoy filter, in the form of a LUA script, is located in [this](./templates/scripts) directory.

 ### Authorization

 Authorization relies on Istio Role-Based Access Control (RBAC).